EU proposes ban on Russian oil imports - Local News 8

 Crude oil supply would be phased out within six months, and imports of refined oil products by the end of 2022, she added.

 News of the proposal, which still needs the approval of all EU member states, boosted crude oil prices by more than 3.5%.
-Brent futures, the global benchmark, was trading at nearly $109 a barrel, while US oil futures were at $106 a barrel at 7.20 am ET.
+Brent, the global benchmark, was trading at nearly $109 a barrel, while US oil futures were at $106 a barrel at 7.20 am ET.

 Oil prices have risen by about 40% since the start of the year on fears that Russia’s invasion of Ukraine will deliver a supply shock, fueling inflation and piling pressure on European economies.